angular/angular/aio/content/tutorial/toh-pt4.md

 Modify the constructor with a parameter that declares a **public** `messageService` property.
-Angular will inject the singleton `MessageService` into that property when it creates the `HeroService`.
+Angular will inject the singleton `MessageService` into that property when it creates the `MessagesComponent`.

 <code-example
   path="toh-pt4/src/app/messages/messages.component.ts" region="ctor">